 MLL provides policyholders access to investment funds managed by third party fund managers and other insurance companies.
 Insurance companies facilitate this access through reinsurance contracts with MLL.
 Reinsurance contracts are the legal mechanism for accessing the third-party insurance funds, but the sole purpose of the contracts is to provide an investment vehicle.
 There is no transfer or reinsurance of any typical insurance risks.
-Historically, MLL has reported the value of assets held under reinsurance contracts within the value of assets held to cover linked liabilities rather than as reinsurance receivables.
-Following review, the value of assets held under the reinsurance contracts is reported as reinsurance receivables at 31 March 2020.
-At 31 March 2019, the value of reinsured assets was £8,834m.
 The risk of a reinsurer being unable to meet its obligations to MLL is borne by the policyholder.
 No adjustment is made to the value of reinsured assets on a best-estimate basis as MLL considers the risk of default negligible.

-MLL and the Group also hold assets on their own account, as shown below.
-The prior year figures have been reclassified to be consistent with the current year:
+MLL and the Group also hold assets on their own account, as shown below: